 Every pen at Kenley was built to a subtly different specification.
 For a start, there are two different overall sizes.
-Pens 1-4 and 9-12 have two bays each of 16.6m wide x 16.5m deep, whereas pens 5-8 have two bays each of 24m wide x 19m deep.
-Most aircraft at Kenley were fighters, either Hurricanes or Spitfires, but other types were also present and presumably it was intended that pens 5-8 could accommodate larger aircraft if need be.
+Pens 1-4 and 9-12 have two bays each of 16.5m wide x 16.5m deep, whereas pens 5-8 have two bays each of 23.5m wide x 18.5m deep.
+Most aircraft at Kenley were fighters, either Hurricanes or Spitfires, but other aircraft types were also present and presumably it was intended that pens 5-8 could accommodate larger aircraft if need be.

 Pen number 11, also known as the “Tribute” pen, gives the best idea of how they would have looked originally.
 On this pen, you can see reconstructions of the frontal brickwork.
 Most of the pens lost this brickwork post-war creating a sloping earth bank to the front.
-The centre wall of this pen is a reconstruction from 2017 although it has since become apparent that its frontal brickwork has not been rebuilt as it would have been.
-Also, it has recently been discovered that the frontal brickwork of the two side walls are reconstructions from the 1990s and these, too, are historically inaccurate.
+The centre arm of this pen was reconstructed in 2017 and it later became apparent that its frontal brickwork had not been rebuilt as it would have been.
+Due to a rare chemical attack on the bricks and mortar used during this construction, it became necessary to carry out extensive rework in 2021.
+The opportunity was taken to rebuild a more representative construction at this time, complete with supporting buttress.
+It also became apparent that the frontal brickwork of the two outer arms, which were reconstructed in the 1990s, were also historically inaccurate.
 The drawing above shows how pen 11 looks in 2020.

-The rear wall contains a shelter which was built from pre-cast concrete sections.
+The rear arm contains a shelter which was built either from pre-cast concrete sections, or from semi-circular corrugated iron sections over-poured with concrete.
 The left hand doorway provides access not only to the shelter, but also to the rear via a dogleg.
 The right hand doorway provides access to the shelter only.
 There were originally reinforced concrete doors at both ends of the shelter.
-At a later date, more substantial steel doors have been added to some pens and other doorways have been bricked up.
+At a later date, more substantial steel doors have been added to some pens and other doorways have been bricked up to prevent access.

 The shelter would have provided protection for personnel during an air raid, but they were also used for storage.